-- Microphones can be provided in a number of ways including stand, lectern, hand-held, or lapel microphone and battery pack please talk to your friendly Audio Visual project manager regarding these options - Spotlights can help speakers who get nervous in front of a large crowd; however, others may find bright lighting uncomfortable.
-Where possible, please enquire with your speakers regarding any lighting preferences in advance - Confirm your speaker is comfortable with the timing of their presentation, and that where applicable, appropriate rest breaks have been considered - Chairs such as stools or bucket chairs can be provided on stage - Visual countdown timers are provided in front of the stage.
-Enquire with your speakers if they require an audio queue instead of visual - Lecterns at ICC Sydney are 123 cm to 127 cm tall.
+- Microphones can be provided in a number of ways including stand, lectern, hand-held, or lapel microphone - please talk to your friendly Audio Visual project manager regarding these options - Spotlights can help speakers who get nervous in front of a large crowd; however, others may find bright lighting uncomfortable.
+Enquire with your speakers regarding any lighting preferences in advance - Confirm your speaker is comfortable with the timing of their presentation, and that where applicable, appropriate rest breaks have been considered - Chairs such as stools or bucket chairs can be provided on stage - Visual countdown timers are provided in front of the stage.
+Enquire with your speakers if they require an audio queue instead of visual - Familiarisation session for guests and speakers with a disability ahead of the event to help ease anxieties that might arise regarding access, sensory inputs etc - Lecterns at ICC Sydney are 123 cm to 127 cm tall.
 We recommend communicating the lectern height to your speakers.
-Risers can be provided for speakers who wish to be more elevated, alternatively another microphone option may be provided as per the above - All permanent stages at ICC Sydney are fitted with wheelchair lifts as an alternative to stairs.
-The stage in Darling Harbour Theatre and Pyrmont Theatre can be access via a series of ramps and lifts back of house if you have a speaker who would prefer to not use a wheelchair lift.
+Risers can be provided for speakers who wish to be more elevated, alternatively another microphone option may be provided as per the above - All permanent stages at ICC Sydney can be fitted with a wheelchair lift.
+The stages in Darling Harbour Theatre and Pyrmont Theatre can be accessed via a series of ramps and lifts back of house if you have a speaker who would prefer to not use a wheelchair lift.
 Please speak to your event planner to arrange a suitable escort if back of house access is required.

-It is also beneficial to report back to your respondents to confirm how their needs have been met ahead of them attending your event.
+It is beneficial to report back to your respondents to confirm how their needs have been met ahead of them attending your event.
+I

-In addition to the above, ICC Sydney's innovative Speaker Preparation Lounge and Connect Hub provide a space where speakers can prepare, practice, refresh and rest - we encourage you to make use of this excellent service to improve the experience for your speakers.
+ICC Sydney's innovative Speaker Preparation Lounge and Connect Hub provides a space where speakers can prepare, practice, refresh and rest - we encourage you to make use of this excellent service to improve the experience for your speakers.
 The Speaker Preparation Lounge and Connect Hub is located on the ground floor of Convention, behind the Customer Service desk.

-Additionally, it can be helpful to develop pre-event briefing notes to be shared with speakers, exhibitors, volunteers, and event staff to help share understanding and awareness of the individual needs and accommodations of people they may encounter during your event.
-We invite you to take relevant information from this guide to share as required to help ensure every guest feels welcome and included by all.
+Improve understanding and awareness of the individual needs and accommodations of people your staff and guests may encounter during your event by developing pre-event briefing notes to be shared with speakers, exhibitors, volunteers, and event staff.
+We invite you to take relevant information from this guide to share as required to help ensure every guest feels welcome and included.

 ICC Sydney has developed a detailed Accessible and Inclusive Events Guide to help guests plan their visit in advance, making their experience at ICC Sydney as comfortable and stress-free as possible.
-We welcome you to please also share the link to this online, accessibility guide with your event attendees. event attendees.
+We welcome you to share the link to this online guide with your event attendees.